ValerioCipolla/quote-collection-full-stack/README.md

 ### Day 2

 I started working on the server of my api and I also set up a few tests to make it easy for me to check that my requests are always being handled correctly and I am not breaking my own code as the handlers become more complex.
 At the moment, I am handling requests to get all quotes, to create a new quote and to delete a quote by ID.
 I started working on the front-end as well, creating the basic functionality, so far, I am displaying the first quote in the database and I have added a button for the user to click and display the next quote, when the end of the array of quotes is reached, the first one is displayed again.

+### Day 3
+Today I finished my CRUD API by adding the update functionality, and I also fixed the problem I was getting with the tests (Jest kept giving me a yellow warning because some async operation wasn't handled correctly during testing), and added a test for the post functionality of my API.